realtaonline/PubNote/README.md

 This approach helps indicate whether an update is likely to affect existing workflows or simply enhance the project.

-_Version 1.0.0 is currently awaiting feedback from targeted users prior to public announcement._

 Please review the following documents to understand repository governance, expectations, and support channels:

 - [ROADMAP.md](ROADMAP.md) – looking ahead